joey/Batyr/Readme.md

 ### Additional Input and Output Formats

-Batyr supports some of the common file formats for input and output, including text files, sequence files, and map files.
-Batyr will be adding support for Avro data files in the near future and hopes to add other input and output sources such as HBase and HCatalog tables down the road.
+Batyr supports some of the common Hadoop file formats for input and output, including text files, sequence files, and map files.
+Batyr will be adding support for Avro data files in the near future and we hope to add other input and output sources such as HBase and HCatalog tables down the road.

 ### Additional Languages

-Batyr is written in Java, the native language for Hadoop, and unlike many Java APIs is devoid of boiler plate code and complex design patterns.
+Batyr is written in Java, the native language for Hadoop and, unlike many Java APIs, is devoid of boiler plate code and complex design patterns.
 This makes Batyr a natural fit for other JVM-compatabile languages such as Jython and JRuby.
-We hope to extends the Batyr API so you can use your favorite language.
+We hope to extend the Batyr API so you can use your favorite language.